How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 Conclusion

-You've now learned how to scrape dynamically loaded websites while maintaining privacy and security using Incogniton and Puppeteer.
+You have now learnt how to scrape dynamically loaded websites while maintaining privacy and security using Incogniton and Puppeteer.
 This approach helps you avoid being detected as a bot in most cases, reducing the likelihood of encountering CAPTCHAs and other anti-bot measures.

 • Respect robots.txt files